frankframework/frank-manual/docs/source/deploying/database.rst

 Fields ``url`` and ``properties``
 ---------------------------------

 The field ``url`` contains the address of the database.
 The syntax is a bit different for different database brands.
-Some vendors allow property/value pairs within the URL to configure the database driver.
+Some vendors allow property/value pairs within the URL to configure the connection to the database.
 The syntax for adding properties in the ``url`` is different for different database vendors.
 For this reason, the Frank!Framework supports the ``properties`` field in ``resources.yml``.
-All properties supported by a database vendor can be configured within ``properties``.
+All properties supported by each database vendor can be configured in the ``properties`` field of ``resources.yml``.

 The following table shows a basic template for the ``url`` for each database brand.